xoxzo/blog.xoxzo.com/content/Engineering/asizeof.md

 (592, 512, 4194368, 472)
 ```

-And from above above we can see, that `dummy.c` takes a lot of memory, which
+And from above command we can see, that `dummy.c` takes a lot of memory, which
 is an attribute of Dummy class:

 ```python